 But Annumbra was no pushover.
 She’d learned from the best of them and could manipulate the ley lines like no other.
 When she called, they answered and Annumbra used them to wrap the Darkhold in chains of earthsong.
 She held the ley lines in the palm of her hand like they were reins of power and walked the earth seven times, sealing Erlik tighter with each orbit.
 By the time she’d finished walking the world, she’d shunted the entire Darkhold to a fold within the Girdle that both was and wasn’t part Sangrar.
 Spirit’s magik now formed a wall between the worlds and Annumbra was now the World Walker.
 I know I shouldn’t admit this, but every time I pound out the phrase “World Walker” on my keyboard, I hear the song from Wheel of Fortune playing in my head.
 You know the one I’m talking about … the one that keeps repeating “wheel watcher” over and over.

 Annumbra wasn’t content to stop her handiwork there.
-Where ever ley lines intersected, they formed nexus of power and she topped off the nexus with rings of Stones to keep the wards strong.
+Whereever ley lines intersected, they formed a nexus of power.
+She topped off the nexuses (I thought the plural was nexi, which sounds better, but nope, it’s nexuses) with rings of Stones to keep the wards strong.
 The ley lines were ribbons wrapping One-Eye into a package, and the Stones were bows, neat knots to keep the surprise from spilling out.
 Leyrantha was the most famous, but just one of the hundreds of rings of Stones Annumbra raised across the face of Sangrar.
 The number of Stones at each nexus depended on how many ley lines intersected – the largest nexus had the most Stones.
 Where geography didn’t cooperate, Annumbra grew creative.
 In the seas, an unseen hand guided her to the great coral reefs, which she transformed into Stones.
 Deep in the mountains, she raised more Stones but left the centers empty for the Forge Folk to fill later.

 Imprisoning Erlik in the Darkhold was a major step in the right direction as far as the other gods in Heaven were concerned.
 Finbardin was upset that his daughter had defied the Ban and worried about what punishment Father Zuras might hand down, but there was none.
 Zuras did, however, amend the Ban, this time making sure there weren’t any loopholes for Aerdran to exploit.
 The only one in Heaven upset with her was Majestrix.
 The Primal didn’t care that she’d broken the Ban (she’d wanted that all along and besides, Zuras had enacted the Ban, not her), but was furious that Annumbra had used her teachings against Erlik, which told Annumbra that while her grandmother’s love for her was true, she’d always take second place behind Erlik.